 Indonesia in Global Context

 The rubber tree needs constant high temperatures (26-32 degrees Celsius) and a wet environment in order to be most productive.
-These conditions are found in Southeast Asia where the majority of the world's rubber is produced.
-Around 70 percent of global natural rubber production originates from Thailand, Indonesia, and Malaysia.
+These conditions are found in Southeast Asia where the majority of the world's natural rubber is produced.
+Around 70 percent of global natural rubber production originates from Thailand, Indonesia, and Vietnam.

 It takes seven years for a rubber tree to reach the productive age.
 Hereafter, it can produce up to 25 years.
 Due to the long cycle of the tree, any short term supply adjustments cannot be made.

-Based on data from Statista, Thailand remained the world’s biggest natural rubber producer in 2022, with a natural rubber output of 4.75 million metric tons that year.
-On second place is Indonesia, with an output of 3.13 million metric tons.
+Based on data from Statista, Thailand remained the world’s biggest natural rubber producer in 2023, with a natural rubber output of 4.71 million metric tons that year.
+On second place is Indonesia, with an output of 2.65 million metric tons.

 Country Production